Charles Douglas-Home (journalist): Biography

 After eighteen months, Douglas-Home became the principal political and diplomatic correspondent of the Express.
 However he disagreed with the paper's opposition to British entry to the European Communities and with relief in 1965 was appointed to succeed Alun Gwynne-Jones as The Times defence correspondent.
 He covered the Six Days War and the Soviet invasion of Czechoslovakia.
 From 1970 he was features editor, and in 1973 he became home editor.

 William Rees-Mogg was impressed with Douglas-Home's approach and made him foreign editor in 1978.
 He was a candidate for the editorship when Rupert Murdoch took over the paper in 1981, but Harold Evans was appointed instead with Douglas-Home as his deputy.
 However a year later Murdoch and Evans had a spectacular falling-out over editorial independence, and Douglas-Home succeeded the latter as editor.
 He would edit The Times from 1982 to his death in 1985.

 Douglas-Home stabilised the paper, which he had inherited in a parlous state in the wake of its year long closure as well as the shock of the Harold Evans dismissal., and then began a steady process of improvement.
 Under his leadership The Times doubled its circulation to 500,000.
 Although firmly conservative in the editorial line of the paper's leaders, Douglas-Home was at the same time committed to the tradition of impartial news reporting.
 He continued to edit the paper with great courage through his long and painful illness.

-He died of cancer at age 48, leaving a widow Jessica Gwynne and two sons Tara (born 1969) and Luke (born 1971).
+He died of cancer at age 48, leaving a widow Jessica Violet Gwynne and two sons Tara (born 1969) and Luke Douglas-Home (born 1971).
 He was succeeded as editor by Charles Wilson.

+Memorial Trust Award

-The Charles Douglas-Home Memorial Trust Award was established in his honour to writers on the subjects of defence, foreign affairs, democracy, the royal prerogative in the 21st century, or music.
+The Charles Douglas-Home Memorial Trust Award was established in his honour and "in recognition of his life-long commitment to the cause of free opinion, freely expressed."
+In 2010, the annual competition invited submissions in areas of his "particular interest ... (namely Defence, Foreign Affairs, Democracy, The Royal Prerogative in the 21st Century, Music)".